Combat archery: History

 The Archery Tag equipment brand was invented by John Jackson of Waterloo, Indiana in 2011.
 The sport experienced a boost in popularity from the Hunger Games book and film series, which features a bow-wielding protagonist, and Jackson staged target shooting activities using his patented "non-lethal arrows" at local premieres of the films.
 By 2014, Jackson had licensed the game to 170 locations, in the United States, UK, The Netherlands, Russia, Singapore, and a number of other countries.
 Other brands such as Battle Archery, Battle Bows, or Arrow Tag have followed suit with similar formats.

-Rules & gameplay
+Rules and gameplay

 The combat archery sport game play is a combination of 3 other main sports including, dodgeball, paintball, and archery.
 Participants form teams of 5 and shoot at opponents with large foam tip arrows using a bow.
 To avoid injury, participants wear protective face masks and use bows with less than 30lb draw weight.

 The game's rules closely resemble dodgeball.
 The game begins with a number of arrows in the center of the arena.
 At the whistle, players race to collect them, before firing them at one another across the playing field.
 A player is eliminated if struck by an arrow, and a player can bring an eliminated teammate back into play by catching an arrow.